Telerik-Verified-Plugins/AppleWatch/README.md

 |modalNavButton|ModalNavButton|

-Note that since any unused variable is hidden we can easily add f.i. a 'label3' at the bottom of this stack, or add an 'actionButton' below the other buttons.
+Note that since any unused variable is hidden we can easily add f.i. a 'label3' at the bottom of this stack, or add an 'actionButton2' below the other buttons.
 You're welcome to request features like those and we'll try to add them without making too much of a mess and remaining compatibility with current usage.